-We are commercializing ZYNTEGLO in the European Union, following our receipt of conditional marketing approval by the European Commission in June 2019.
-We expect to begin generating product revenue in the first half of 2020.
-As we transition into a commercial-stage company, we have established commercial operations in Europe, and have begun to build commercial operations in the United States, with a goal of delivering our gene therapies, once approved, to patients through qualified treatment centers.
-In the course of preparing for treating our first commercial patients in 2020, we have continued a staged build of commercial capabilities by adding employees with broad experience in quality assurance and compliance, medical education, marketing, supply chain, sales, public policy, patient services, market access and product reimbursement.
-We expect to continue expansion of these capabilities throughout 2020 and beyond as we continue to implement appropriate quality systems, compliance policies, systems and procedures, as well as internal systems and infrastructure in order to support our complex supply chain, qualify and train treatment centers, establish patient-focused programs, educate healthcare professionals, and secure reimbursement.
-In addition, we expect to extend these capabilities as we complete our submissions to regulatory authorities for marketing approval in additional geographies and for additional potential future products.
+Subject to approval from the EMA of our LentiGlobin product candidate for the treatment of adult and adolescent patients with TDT and non- β^0/β^0 genotypes, we expect to launch LentiGlobin in various jurisdictions in Europe in 2019.
+As we plan our potential transition into a commercial-stage company, we have started to build commercial operations in the United States and Europe with a goal of delivering LentiGlobin to patients through qualified treatment centers.
+In the course of preparing for a potential commercial launch in 2019, we have begun a staged build of commercial capabilities by adding employees with broad experience in quality assurance and compliance, medical education, marketing, supply chain, sales, public policy, patient services, market access and product reimbursement.
+We expect to continue expansion of these capabilities throughout 2019 and beyond as we continue to implement appropriate quality systems, compliance policies, systems and procedures, as well as internal systems and infrastructure in order to support our complex supply chain, qualify and train treatment centers, establish patient-focused programs, educate healthcare professionals, and secure reimbursement.
 The timing and conduct of these commercial activities will be dependent upon regulatory approvals and on agreements we have made or may make in the future with strategic collaborators.
-As part of the commercialization process, we are engaged in discussions with stakeholders across the healthcare system, including public and private payers, patient advocates and organizations, professional societies, and healthcare providers, to explore new payment models that we hope will enable access to more patients.
+As part of the commercialization process, we are engaged in discussions with stakeholders across the healthcare system, including public and private payors, patient advocates and organizations, professional societies, and healthcare providers, to explore new payment models that we hope will enable access to more patients.
 Ultimately, we intend to utilize the commercial infrastructure that we build to support the potential for multiple product launches sequentially across multiple geographies.
-For many territories and countries, we may also elect to utilize strategic partners, distributors, or contract field-based teams to assist in the commercialization of our product and potential future products.
+For many territories and countries, we may also elect to utilize strategic partners, distributors, or contract field-based teams to assist in the commercialization of our products.